 The term was also discussed and agreed upon during a 2017 Developer Roundtable titled "The Rise Of The Platform Fighter" between staff from Brawlhalla, Rivals of Aether, Brawlout and Icons: Combat Arena.

-Other common terms which had use included "Smash Clones" due to the prominence of the Super Smash Bros. franchise and akin to "Doom Clone" (prior to First Person Shooter) or "GTA Clone" usually derogatorily, In addition to this, "Party Fighter" and "Brawler" have been commonly used to discuss similar games.
+Other common terms which had use included "Smash Clones" due to the prominence of the Super Smash Bros. franchise and akin to "Doom Clone" (prior to First Person Shooter) or "GTA Clone" usually derogatorily, In addition to this, "Party Fighter" "Arena Fighter" (that was also being used to define another style of fighting game) and "Brawler" have been commonly used to discuss similar games.

 Platform Fighting games or Platform Fighters are a sub-genre of 2D fighting games, which tends to emulate the Super Smash Bros. series by:

 - Having larger stages with platforms which play a part in combat.